YeDaxia/JApiDocs/README.md

 If you don't like the *return* type, you can also use `@ApiDoc` in JApiDoc to declare the response type，you can refer the `@ApiDoc` chapter below.

-### 3. Api Java Beans Must In Source Code
+### 3. Api Java Beans Should In Source Code

 We know that there is no comment information in the compiled class bytecode.
-If JApiDocs is implemented by reflecting the class, it is inevitable to use runtime annotations, which will increase the cost of learning.
-Considering this, JApiDocs has changed to use parsing the source code after the second version directly , as a result: All Form Bean (form) objects and return objects must be In the source code of the project, otherwise it cannot be parsed.
-If the JavaBean object of your project depend on a jar package, unfortunately, JApiDocs will not be able to support it.
+For JApiDcos to work better, your Form bean Class and return Class should be in the source code, otherwise the generated document will be missing description information.
+Anyway, in version 1.4.2, JApiDocs will try to parse the field information by reflection when can't find the source code (the dependent class is in the jar package).

 # Advanced Configuration